Associate Professor, Sociology, Anthropology, Social Work

 SOWK 355 Community Organizing

 It is my core belief as both a teacher and a learner that every educational situation is an opportunity to challenge our perceptions about the world, as we encounter ideas and perspectives different from our own.
 In keeping with this belief, my primary goal as an educator is to facilitate not only students’ acquisition of knowledge but also their understanding of themselves as learners, thinkers, and members of a broader community.
-I work hard to get students engaged outside of the classroom, learning about – and experiencing - the local community and thinking about their role in the broader society.
+When you come into my classroom, you can expect to be both challenged and supported as you actively engage with your fellow students, your own identity and experiences, and the community around you.

-My classes tend to be reading- and writing-intensive but also highly interactive, as I believe that both teachers and students are responsible for creating a classroom atmosphere that allows for genuine exploration and learning.
+My classes tend to be reading- and writing-intensive but also highly interactive.
+I believe that both teachers and students are responsible for creating a classroom atmosphere that allows for genuine exploration.
+We work together to build trust and to encourage each other’s learning.